elenaarenal/sea_level_analysis/README.md

 1. **Clone the repository**
-2. **Run the app**: streamlit run main.py Alternatively, you can access the app directly via Streamlit Share or another hosting platform.
+2. **Run the app**: streamlit run main.py

+-Alternatively, you can access the app directly via Streamlit site.

 ## Pain Points